TddTang/TddTang/README.md

 ### Hi there 👋
 - ✨ Hi, I'm TddTang.
-- 🔭 I graduated from NUIST, NanJing, China.
-AND I am going to SouthEast University to pursue master degree.
+- 🔭 I am now a graduate student at Southeast University.
 <!--
 **TddTang/TddTang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.